About the Band

 In 1972 the band played at the funerals of both Willard Fraser and Bill Flockhart and again began charting a slightly different course as Hack turned the pipe majorship over to Jim Burns, a local piper famous for his handlebar mustache.
 In those years, the band organized a separate “for profit” wing under Burns called The Rimrock Scottish to try to resolve an ongoing conflict with the Billings Caledonian Society as to where the money the band received for performances should go.
 Burns left the area in 1977 and the Rimrock Scottish dissolved.
 The pipe major position of the Caledonian band was taken on by John Stewart, the first of the younger generation of Bill Flockhart’s students to lead the band.

 Beginning in 1988, the band itself had begun traveling to competitions at Estes Park, Colorado and over a period of eight years brought home a first, two seconds and numerous third places in the Grade IV Pipe Band Competition.
 Instrumental in pushing the band to compete and getting the band ready for the competitions was Pipe Sergeant Rick Foote.
 By 1996 the band had lost a number of its more experienced pipers and temporarily withdrew from competing.
-By 2002, the band began competing again in a limited way under P/M Small, with the help of Rick Foote as Chief Instructor, attending games in Jackson, WY and Enumclaw, WA, however it has not competed since 2012.
+By 2002, the band began competing again in a limited way under P/M Small, with the help of Rick Foote as Chief Instructor, attending games in Jackson, WY and Enumclaw, WA.
+After a hiatus since 2012, the band had an influx of several very accomplished pipers who moved to the area, and started competing again in earnest starting in 2022 with Grade V competitions in Las Vegas, Salt Lake City, Phoenix, and Hamilton, MT.
+The band plans to travel to Scotland for competition in the summer of 2025.

 Since its beginnings, the band had been a “kiltie” band with each member wearing their own tartan.
 In 1989 as a tribute to Bill Flockhart, the band bought kilts in the Seaforth Highlanders (MacKenzie) tartan.
-In the summer, the band is seen in the dark blue Seaforth kilts, oatmeal colored kilt hose, black leather sporrans, white military-style shirts and Glengarry bonnets.
-In cold weather the uniform is augmented with a navy blue jacket or white long-sleeved shirt with a black Argyll vest and tie.
+Previously in the summer, the band was seen in the dark blue Seaforth kilts, oatmeal colored kilt hose, black leather sporrans, white military-style shirts and Glengarry bonnets.
+In cold weather the uniform was augmented with a navy blue jacket or white long-sleeved shirt with a black Argyll vest and tie.
 For a time in the 90’s the band adopted a parade uniform with white jackets patterned on the tropical dress uniform of the 19th century Seaforth Highlanders, complete with white pith helmet for the pipe major and drum major.
 This uniform was designed and sewn by jack-of-all-trades, Hack Phillips, who sadly passed away in late 2006.
+Currently the band wears black kilt hose with red flashes, and for more formal occasions will sport a rabbit fur sporran and black vest and tie over a white long-sleeved shirt.